 • 1/4 cup white wine or vermouth

-Note: For the liquid, use a combination of 1/2 water and 1/2 stock so you don’t over power the flavor of the puree.
+Note: For the liquid, use a combination of 50% water and 50% stock so you don’t overpower the flavor of the puree.
 Always keep in mind that more or less liquid may be needed to cook this dish.
 It’s always better to have too much than not enough.

 To prepare your mise en place, place the liquid into a pot, season with the salt (if needed) and bring to a boil.
 Once boiling, reduce the heat to low and keep hot.